• Skip Navigation.

 Magrood มะกรูด

 Kaffir lime is used extensively in Thai cooking.
 Both the zest and leaves are very useful.
 The fruit looks like a wrinkled lime, big wrinkles.
-Thai people believed the juice is excellent hair rinse to prevent hair from falling out.
+Thai people believe the juice is excellent hair rinse to prevent hair from falling out.
 The zest of the lime is a key ingredient in red and green curry pastes.

 The juice is used in a few Thai dishes, but the zest is more common.